 Form the cutlets with wet hands.

 It’s a great way to avoid the mixture sticking to your hands.
+Form a firm ball with your hand palms and squeeze a little bit from the top to give the slightly flatted shape.

-More Tips For Making Kotlety Mielone
+More Tips For Making Kotlety Mielone.

 - Add chopped carrots or peas to the kotlety meat mixture if you want to.